Can Flat Feet Cause Back Pain?

 Back pain is one of the potential dangers of flat feet.
 A large amount of people with flat feet report experiencing lower back pain in comparison to those with a normal or high-arch structure.
 The biomechanical misalignment from the overpronation of the feet and ankles increases stress placed on the ankles, knees, hips, and subsequently the lower back.
 Flat feet do not absorb the weight of the body effectively as the feet strike the floor, resulting in higher forces being placed on the joints of the legs.
 These forces move upwards into the hips and spine, causing pain and potentially other conditions, such as osteoarthritis.

 How to Alleviate Back Pain Caused By Flat Feet

 Making use of orthotics or appropriate footwear to prevent overpronation of the foot and correct the misalignment in biomechanics that comes along overpronation can prevent straining the muscles and ligaments of the ankle complex.
 The support from the orthotics will further lessen the strain placed on the back and joints of the leg by absorbing some of the pressure placed on the foot.

-Exercises in conjunction with the suitable arch support can manage the condition effectively.
+Simple exercises in conjunction with the suitable arch support can manage the condition effectively.
 Medication for pain management, if necessary, can also be used.
 Heat can also be applied to the back before exercise or while exercising to relieve symptoms of pain.

 Back stretches are a great way to relieve back pain while maintaining mobility of the spine.
 Here are some back stretches for pain relief and to maintain spine mobility: